 No, there isn’t.
-In fact, audio doesn’t really have dimensions at all.
-8D music is, essentially, a subcategory of music that “tricks” your brain into thinking that you are in a bigger space.
-Artists and producers manipulate the stereo sections of a track and make you feel like the sounds are coming from different directions.
+Audio doesn’t really have dimensions at all.
+8D music is, essentially, a subcategory of music that 'tricks' your brain into thinking you're in a bigger space.
+Artists and producers manipulate the stereo sections of a track, making you feel like the sounds are coming from different directions.

 How does 8D audio work?